Nago-01/rag_assistant/README.md

 ### Create & activate a virtual environment

-Open a terminal and cd to the rag_assistant folder (the one that contains the code/ directory)
+Open a terminal and cd to the `rag_assistant/` folder (the one that contains the code/ directory)

 Unix / macOS
 ```